Detecting null patterns in tensor data

 \section{Summary}

-We have introduced the concept of \emph{null patterns}, which capture the outputs of many of the tensor clustering algorithms in current use.
-We also introduced \textit{chisels} to parameterize classes of computable null patterns, and showed that these classes include new patterns not known to be detectable by existing methods.
+We have introduced the concept of \emph{sparsity patterns}, which capture the outputs of many of the tensor clustering algorithms in current use.
+We also introduced \textit{chisels} to parameterize classes of computable sparsity patterns, and showed that these classes include new patterns not known to be detectable by existing methods.
 We proved that, over infinite fields, one particular chisel is universal among all chisels.
-We also described an efficient algorithm to detect the existence of null patterns in tensors, and proved that the resulting patterns are unique.
+We also described an efficient algorithm to detect the existence of sparsity patterns in tensors, and proved that the resulting patterns are unique.